HannahBurgoyne/personal-projects/README.md

 -----
 ### Status:
-Currently, a user can add a new deck of 5 flashcards, and use these decks.
-Next I'm planning to add the ability for a user to update and delete decks of cards, and the ability to make the number of cards in a deck dynamic.
+Currently, a user can:
+- Add a new deck of custom flashcards (using a dynamic form of any length)
+- Test their knowledge by using existing decks of flashcards in the deck library
+- Edit and delete existing flashcards
+- Delete an entire deck and all its flashcards

 ------